Hipo/hipo-frontend-project-starter/README.md

+WARNING: This repo is now archived.
+It should only be used as a reference if you want to set up a custom webpack configuration.
+The practices in this repo may be outdated and should be cautious when used as a reference.
+Hipo uses this new CRA template when starting out new projects.

 # Hipo Frontend TypeScript Project Template

 This template includes all the configurations for kick-starting a project with React and TypeScript.